 The distinctive feature of this programme is its interdisciplinary and cross-sectorial collaboration among the Education Bureau (EDB), the Department of Health (DH), the Hospital Authority (HA), and the Social Welfare Department (SWD).Through fostering communication and collaboration among different providers of the existing educational, medical, and social services, this programme demonstrates a new service model.

 Under the CCDS, a referral and reply system has been developed to enhance the close collaboration with kindergartens/child-care-centres (KGs), Maternal and Child Health Centre (MCHCs) and Integrated Family Service Centres (IFSCs)/Integrated Services Centres (ISCs).
-If KG teachers detect any physical, developmental, behavioural or family issues with children, they can refer them directly to the MCHC or IFSC/ISC in the respective district for assessment
+If KG teachers detect any persistent physical, developmental, behavioural or significant family issues with children, they can refer them directly to the MCHC or IFSC/ISC in the respective district for assessment.

 Upon receiving a referral, the nursing staff of MCHC will call the parents to arrange for an interview within one month.
 After the interview has been arranged, MCHC will make an interim reply to the KG.